The challenge: Controllable diversity

 Consequently, Univention Corporate Server has been introduced at all of the authority’s sites.
 In early 2013 the decision was taken to migrate to UCS Version 3.1 with integrated Samba 4 in order to benefit from the Active Directory functions now available.

 The heart of the Univention solution is the central, OpenLDAP-based directory service, which takes over the authentication of the users and client systems at all the BfS’ sites and allows a single sign-on.
-The LDAP master server at the headquarters in Salzgitter replicates its data both locally and with the UCS slave systems at the different sites in an encrypted form over the network.
-In their role as a Samba/Active Directory domain controller, the slave servers function as local login and administration servers.
-This not only guarantees uniform load distribution, but also offers maximum system stability thanks to the georedundancy, as each site is still able to function autonomously even if the connection to the master server at the headquarters should fail.
+The LDAP Primary Directory Node at the headquarters in Salzgitter replicates its data both locally and with the UCS Replica Directory Node systems at the different sites in an encrypted form over the network.
+In their role as a Samba/Active Directory domain controller, the Replica Directory Node function as local login and administration servers.
+This not only guarantees uniform load distribution, but also offers maximum system stability thanks to the georedundancy, as each site is still able to function autonomously even if the connection to the Primary Directory Node at the headquarters should fail.
 This is an extremely important feature for an authority which also or particularly has to act in case of nuclear incidents and other unforeseen occurrences.

 The UCS environment supports the principle of georedundancy even for the e-mail services, for which the groupware Open-Xchange has been used since the changeover to UCS.
-Now, e-mail transport occurs decentralised and is no longer dependent on communication with the master server at the headquarters – a decisive advantage compared with the standard, centrally organised Microsoft Exchange scenarios.
+Now, e-mail transport occurs decentralised and is no longer dependent on communication with the Primary Directory Node at the headquarters – a decisive advantage compared with the standard, centrally organised Microsoft Exchange scenarios.

 The Active Directory functions of UCS also make it possible to mount existing proprietary storage systems from different manufacturers.
 That is one feature which convinced Dr. Christian Werner, head of the authority’s IT department, that: “In Samba 4 we have finally found a bridging technology which truly allows us to unite the Windows world and the Open Source world.
 It is important to us because it allows us to use the advantages that a Linux server solution offers and at the same time the system is well received among our employees, as they can continue to use their familiar Windows services and clients.”